AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ---
 # Activate audiences

-Use the **[!UICONTROL Activate]** tab within a project to send audiences to your collaborator, review audiences your collaborator has sent to you, and manually activate received audiences to a configured destination.
+Use the **[!UICONTROL Activate]** tab within a project to send audiences to your collaborator, review audiences received from your collaborator, and activate received audiences for delivery to a configured destination.
 To configure and manage destinations from the top-level **[!UICONTROL Activation]** workspace, see the [destinations overview](../destinations/overview.md).

 >[!IMPORTANT]
 >
 >The **[!UICONTROL Activate]** tab is only available if the **Audience activation** use case was enabled [during the connection process](../connect/establishing-connections.md#connection-settings).
 For more information about use cases, see [Manage projects](./manage-projects.md#project-use-cases).

 Use the [Discover tab](./discover.md) to identify the audiences that best match your campaign, then send them to your collaborator.
-The receiving collaborator selects a configured destination and activates the audience for campaign use.
+The receiving collaborator selects a configured destination and schedules the received audience for activation.

 Sending and activating are separate actions.
 Sending gives your collaborator access to an audience.
 The receiving collaborator then selects a destination and manually activates the received audience.